wilsonism/geo702/syllabus.md

 ### Meet deadlines.

 Meeting deadlines is an important professional practice.
-Consult the course schedule, below, for the due dates of the course assignments.
-A 10-percent deduction will be applied to the final score of your assignment for submissions after the deadline on the same calendar day, with an additional 10-percent deduction for each additional calendar day the assignment is late.
+Students should consult the course schedule, below, for the due dates of the course assignments.
+A 10-percent deduction will be applied to the final score of an assignment for submissions after the deadline on the same calendar day, with an additional 10-percent deduction for each additional calendar day the assignment is late.
 If the assignment is not delivered by the next class meeting, the assignment will not be accepted.

 ### Be honest.

-This course, if successful, will expose you to a variety of concepts and techniques.
-You are expected to draw upon these various ideas, but you must be transparent and honest about your use of these ideas.
-Please get help if you are uncertain about this expectation!
+This course, if successful, will expose students to a variety of concepts and techniques.
+Students are expected to draw upon these various ideas, but they must be transparent and honest about their use of these ideas.
+Students should get help if they are uncertain about this expectation.
 Per university policy, students shall not plagiarize, cheat, or falsify or misuse academic records.
-Students should familiarize themselves with policies regarding Academic Offenses (available at https://www.uky.edu/universitysenate/ao). **Please note:** Any assignment you turn in may be submitted to an electronic database to check for plagiarism.
+Students should familiarize themselves with policies regarding Academic Offenses (available at https://www.uky.edu/universitysenate/ao).
+Please note: Any assignment students turn in may be submitted to an electronic database to check for plagiarism.

 ### Be respectful.